PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-08 07:29:35
+Last updated: 2024-04-08 07:30:41
-Random Quote: In King's Landing, there are two sorts of people.
-The players and the pieces.  -  Petyr Baelish
+Random Quote: Summer friends will melt away like summer snows, but winter friends are friends forever.  -  Mully